 Messrs.
 Mongeau, Ruest and Finn participate in the CNPP and SMPP, which are federally-registered defined benefit pension plans designed to provide retirement benefits based on pensionable years of service and highest average earnings.
 Highest average earnings are defined as the average pensionable earnings during the last 60 months of compensated service or the best five consecutive calendar years, whichever is greater.
 Under the CNPP, pensionable earnings consist of base salary and overtime.
-Under the SMPP, pensionable earnings include base salary, overtime, and bonuses paid by the Company under the Annual Incentive Bonus Plan, up to the employee's target level.
-The aggregate annual retirement benefit payable under both plans is subject to a maximum of C\$2,552 per year of pensionable service for 2011 and is calculated as follows:
+Under the SMPP, pensionable earnings include base salary, overtime, and bonuses paid by the Company under the AIBP, up to the employee's target level.
+In 2012, the aggregate annual retirement benefit payable under both plans is subject to a maximum of C\$2,647 per year of pensionable service and is calculated as follows: